okeashwin/teammates/docs/staticAnalysis.md

 For Java tests, choose `Coverage as TestNG Test` instead of the usual `Run as TestNG Test` to run the specified test or test suite.
 The coverage will be reported in Eclipse after the test run is over.

-Alternatively, use Gradle to run the tests, and obtain the coverage data with `jacocoTestReport` task, i.e:
+Alternatively, use Gradle to run the tests, and obtain the coverage data with `jacocoReport` task, i.e:
 ```
 ./gradlew travisTests
-./gradlew jacocoTestReport
+./gradlew jacocoReport
 ```
-The report can be found in the `build/reports/jacoco/test/` directory.
+The report can be found in the `build/reports/jacoco/jacocoReport/` directory.

 For JavaScript unit tests, simply open `allJsUnitTests.html` and tick `Enable coverage`, or run `AllJsTests.java`.
 The coverage will be reported immediately in the test page.